 Glycerin, also known as glycerol, is a natural compound derived from vegetable oils or animal fats.
-It’s a clear, colorless, odorless and syrupy liquid with a sweet taste.
+It’s a clear, colorless, odorless, and syrupy liquid with a sweet taste.

 Glycerin is a humectant, a type of moisturizing agent that pulls water into the outer layer of your skin from deeper levels of your skin and the air.

-In skin care products, glycerin is commonly used with occlusives, another type of moisturizing agent, to trap the moisture that it draws into the skin.
+In skin care products, glycerin is commonly used with occlusives, another type of moisturizing agent, to trap the moisture it draws into the skin.

 As a humectant, glycerin draws water from the nearest source.
 Especially in low humidity conditions, the nearest source of water is the lower levels of your skin.
 This can dehydrate the skin, even to the point of blistering.

 Because blistering can occur with undiluted glycerin or glycerin that’s not diluted enough, it’s a good idea to use products that have glycerin as an ingredient rather than using pure glycerin.

 Many proponents of natural cosmetics recommend diluting glycerin with rosewater, as rosewater is thought to hydrate the skin and refine pores.
 A 2019 study found that rose had positive antioxidant and anti-inflammatory effects on the skin.

 Although there don’t appear to be many reported side effects, glycerin is a natural product, so there’s always potential for an allergic reaction.